 Work undertaken during the Fourth Assembly increased the opportunities afforded to Assembly Members to prepare for and participate in Assembly proceedings in their language of choice.
 By now, Members can receive committee briefings in their language of choice; glossaries of technical terms are prepared to coincide with the passage of Bills and specific committee inquiries; one-to-one assistance is available to Members who are Welsh learners to participate in Welsh.
 Working with new members and new committees for the Fifth Assembly, we will integrate bilingual working for those who wish to conduct their work through the medium of Welsh.
 For committees, the integrated team approach has worked well as a means of identifying Assembly Members' individual needs.
-We will also introduce a Contact Buddies system for all Assembly Members and their staff.
-The Contact Buddies will be members of Commission staff who will offer advice and support on bilingual working at the Assembly and raise awareness of the services available.
+We will strengthen the teams' roles by providing contact buddies to Assembly Members who wish to work through the medium of Welsh who will feed Members' requirements into the whole integrated team.

-- gain an understanding of Assembly Members' individual preferences in relation to preparing for Assembly proceedings through the medium of Welsh; - develop an enhanced programme of bespoke language skills training taking into account the different requirements and learning styles of Assembly Members who are either learning Welsh or wish to improve their Welsh language skills; - develop the roles of integrated teams to better support Assembly Members who wish to work through the medium of Welsh and - provide advice and guidance on bilingual working for Assembly Members and their support staff.
+- gain an understanding of Assembly Members' individual preferences in relation to preparing for Assembly proceedings through the medium of Welsh; - develop an enhanced programme of bespoke language skills training taking into account the different requirements and learning styles of Assembly Members who are either learning Welsh or wish to improve their Welsh language skills;

+- develop the roles of integrated teams to better support Assembly Members who wish to work through the medium of Welsh; - provide advice and guidance on bilingual working for Assembly Members and their support staff.